Cases & Investigations

 Second, an “Other Damages” model compensated all agents who were a Servicing Agent of record for at least one insurance policy during the class period.
 Compensation under this model was in addition to (not in lieu of) compensation under the Delay Damages model.
 Awards from the Other Damages model were calculated based on the number of aggregate days the agent was the Servicing Agent for each of his or her collective policies.

-The settlement also provided valuable Injunctive Relief.
-The Defendants were required to:
+The settlement also provided valuable Injunctive Relief requiring the defendants to:

 1. Remediate all known remaining issues that continued to prevent commission payments from being properly generated;